 Capsicum is an evergreen plant that grows in tropical climates.
 The plant comes in variants of yellow, green, orange and red colours.
 In addition to being an ancestral culinary spice, Capsicum provides with an array of health benefits when consumed; essentially cancer and arthritis.
 It is a highly aromatic plant with an acrid taste.
 Capsicum has its origin in South America with wide plantations in Australia, Asia, North America, South America and Europe currently.
 Other common names used for capsicum are cayenne pepper, bell pepper, Mexican chilies, Tobasco Pepper, Paprika, etc.

 Capsicum is used as a spicing agent owing to the high level of capsaicin present.
-Capsaicin is a phytochemical responsible for producing the spice heat, and is tasteless and odorless.
+Capsaicin is a phytochemical responsible for producing the spice heat and is tasteless and odorless.
 Different variants of the pepper contain capsaicin in different ratios thus making them more or less hot/sweet depending on the capsaicin level present.
-Capsicum contains high levels of vitamin A and vitamin C. Capsicum also contains bioactive components like tannins, flavonoids and Alkaloids - responsible for its analgesic properties.
+Let check out nutritional value of capsicum, Capsicum contains high levels of vitamin A and vitamin C. Capsicum also contains bioactive components like tannins, flavonoids and Alkaloids - responsible for its analgesic properties.

 Owing to the presence of tannin in capsicum, it is also known to prevent cancers caused by malignant tumors; specifically gastric cancers.
-Research continues to prove the plant is beneficial in treating and preventing prostate cancer and other hormone related cancers.
+Research continues to prove the capsicum vegetable is beneficial in treating and preventing prostate cancer and other hormone related cancers.

 The warming properties of capsicum enable it to alleviate hypotension and an abnormal heart rate.
 Capsicum has a vasodilative effect on the body when consumed which helps in enhanced oxygenation of organ tissues and improves blood flow.

 Stimulating the production of gastric juices, capsicum improves the appetite, lowers triglyceride levels and cholesterol, boosts metabolism, strengthens the immune system and enhances resistance to sinus, cold and sore throat.
-It also helps in weight loss, regulating blood pressure and enhancing athletic performance.
+Capsicum vegetable also helps in weight loss, regulating blood pressure and enhancing athletic performance.

 Capsicum acts as an analgesic and relieves pain/soreness in the throat and improves resisting capabilities of the body.
 When consumed in a soup, it helps alleviate the symptoms and strengthens the immune system of a patient suffering from yellow fever.